bccomputerscience/coursepolicies/README.md

 need to post a thoughtful, well-written response to the question and respond to two of your classmates’ answers.[ Canvas Student Guide](http://guides.instructure.com/s/2204/m/4212)

+## Technology Requirements
+### Access
+If you do not have access to a computer off campus, there are several computer labs on campus you can use to participate in the course.

+### Computer Requirements
+You will need to have an up-to-date browser, operating system and some additional software on your computer to take this class.
+Some of the documents in this course will be available to you in PDF form.
+If you do not have Adobe Acrobat Reader software on your computer, you can download it by going to http://get.adobe.com/reader/.

+### Software Development Kit
+Find the WeekZero GetStarted Repo and read through the README file.